 Unfortunately, Graham Hill didn't have time to switch from his

-'serious' face to a smile when the camera flashed.
-A two time F1
+'serious' face to a smile at the instant the camera flashed.
+A two-time F1

 world champ, Indy 500 winner, and Le Mans winner, as well as 5-time

-Monaco winner, Hill was a hard man but had left school at 16 as an
+Monaco winner, Hill was a hard man who had left school at 16 as an

-apprentice with little money, and he believed strongly in supporting
+apprentice with little money, and who believed strongly in supporting

 Night races, unknown tracks and dates